Paul Homan

-Paul Thomas Homan (1893–1969) was an American economist, professor of economics at Cornell University from 1929 to 1947.
+Paul Thomas Homan (1893–1969) was an American economist.
+He was a professor of economics at Cornell University from 1929 to 1947.

 Early life

 Homan was born in Indianola, Iowa.

 Homan earned bachelor's degrees from Willamette College, and with a Rhodes Scholarship, the University of Oxford, graduating in 1919.
 He earned a PhD at the Brookings Institution in 1926.

 Career

-Homan was instructor in economics at Washington University in St. Louis (1923–25), Assistant Professor of Economics at the University of California, Berkeley (1926–27), Assistant Professor of Economics (1927–29) and Professor (1929-47) at Cornell University.
+Homan was instructor in economics at Washington University in St. Louis (1923–1925), Assistant Professor of Economics at the University of California, Berkeley (1926–1927), Assistant Professor of Economics (1927–1929) and Professor (1929–1947) at Cornell University.

 From 1941 to 1952, he was managing editor of the American Economic Review.

 His papers are held at the University of Sussex, England, and were donated in 1969 by his wife, Matilda Etches Homan.